-How do happiness and sadness circuits contribute to bipolar disorder?January 14th, 2013 in Psychology & Psychiatry /
+How do happiness and sadness circuits contribute to bipolar disorder?January 14, 2013 in Medicine & Health / Psychology & Psychiatry

 Bipolar disorder is a severe mood disorder characterized by unpredictable and dramatic mood swings between the highs of mania and lows of depression.
 These mood episodes occur among periods of 'normal mood', termed euthymia.